raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

   //=> 'Hello'
 ```

-`just` makes a generator out of values.
-How do we get values out of a generator?
-We know about iterating over a generator's values, but here's `first`, it's an ordinary function that returns the first value yielded by an iterable:
+`just` makes an iterable out of values.
+How do we get values out of an iterable?
+Here's `first`, it's an ordinary function that returns the first value yielded by an iterable:

 ```javascript
 function first (iterable) {